hksharma2004/ArtLoop-Frontend/README.md

 2. Connect the repository to Vercel
 3. Set environment variables in Vercel dashboard
 4. Deploy!

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Made with ❤️ by [@hksharma2004](https://github.com/hksharma2004)